SAP/cloud-security-client-go/README.md

 Full example: [samples/middleware.go](samples/middleware.go)

 ### Current limitations
-The client library does not yet provide support for multi tenant applications, where the SaaS tenants use different IAS tenants than the provider tenant.
+The client library does not yet provide support for IAS custom domains.
 This limitation will be overcome within the next few weeks, once there is full support for that from IAS and IAS-Broker side.